 Tom Donahue, Rutland City Mayor

-Barbara Spaulding, Director of Grants and Outreach Rutland Redevelopment Authority
+Barbara Spaulding, Director of Grants and Outreach, Rutland Redevelopment Authority

 Kevin said that Templewood Court began service in 1968.
 85% of residents have incomes at or below 30% AMI.
 He said that their program provides a 20-year Section 8 housing assistance payment contract with HUD which provides RHA with a much stronger sense of what their revenue will be from year to year versus the old public housing program where it was subject to the whim of Congress.
 He described other funding avenues that were infeasible for these electrical upgrades.
 He said that the cost estimate for the upgrades is $1,500,000 which is unexpectedly high and resulted in the need to obtain additional funding.
 The project was awarded VHCB funding last month.
 They have also been awarded a CDS grant of $650,000.
 CDBG funds will complete the funding stack and enable the completion of these electrical upgrades.